nestauk/sg_covid_impact/reports/technical_report/3_methodology.md

 #### Keyword trends

-[@fig:keyword_trends] shows the evolution of normalised search volumes since January 2020 (we use a logarithmic scale in the Y axis to reduce the impact of outliers).
+[@Fig:keyword_trends] shows the evolution of normalised search volumes since January 2020 (we use a logarithmic scale in the Y axis to reduce the impact of outliers).
 The size of the points represents the volume of search and the color the SIC section they are related to (we note that we have not normalised keyword volumes by industry salience / overall volume of search in this chart).

 ![Evolution in keyword search trends](../../figures/scotland/png/keyword_trends.png){#fig:keyword_trends}